 William Champ was one of the earliest settlers in the northern Garrard and southern Madison County area.
 He and his family accompanied Daniel Boone into the Paint Lick area from Botetourt Co., Virginia.
-The name of Mrs. Champ is not known, but they had at least three children.
+The maiden name of Mrs. Champ appears to be Hannah Byrd, sometimes referred to as Hannah Byrd Miller.
+William Champ came to Kentucky with the William Miller party, so one wonders if Hannah was the widow of one of those Miller's before her marriage to William Champ.
+There does not seem to be any mention of Hannah being with William and family when they got to Kentucky.
+William and Hannah had at least three children.
 They were Robert Champ, Margaret "Peggy" Champ, and William Champ.
-William Champ Sr. died in August, 1809.
+William Champ Sr. died in August, 1809 near Paint Lick

 William Champ Jr. married Hannah Daugherty in 1798 in one of the first marriages to be recorded in Garrard County.
 William was born July 27, 1776 and died July 26, 1864.
 Hannah was born May 26, 1777, and died November 2, 1851.
 It appears that they were originally buried north of Paint Lick, but their grave markers are now located in Manse (Paint Cemetery) west of Paint Lick.